teaminkling/gam-memes/README.md

 - run everything with DEBUG=1 prefixing the manage command. either do that or prefix it with a SECRET_KEY.

+## why not websocket

+mostly because i want to iterate quickly and i don't believe there will be much of a performance overhead. we can use long-polling and 30-second long promises for pretty much anything that requires a response from the server, and the rest of the requests have an immediate success/failure response pattern.

 ## tests

 look, we love tests and tdd/bdd but we all know it does add a dev performance overhead. let's just not do them and then improve quality so we can move fast, break things, and make our friends happy that we have such a great app?

 tests will be implemented later.

+## todo

+lots of todo items but these ones aren't in code comments:

+- rate limiting and other neat security features.
+- use of cache backend.